nils2/DL2-ZeroVis/joy.md

 Visual arithmetic tasks provide an interesting paradigm for exploring the grounding capabilities of multimodal language models.
 These tasks involve the ability to comprehend, reason, and make decisions based on visual inputs - a challenge that requires a deep level of grounding in the visual world.
 By applying the FROMAGe model to these tasks, we can gain a better understanding of the extent to which it is truly "grounded".
 Moreover, with FROMAGe's ability to process and output multimodal data, we are equipped to extend the arithmetic operations’ output into the visual domain, overcoming the limitations faced by models such as CLIP.

+## Novel Contributions
+Our novel contributions include:
+* Building upon the foundational paper that introduced FROMAGe, by offering novel insights into its visual arithmetic capabilities.
+Our findings will illustrate whether the model can successfully execute complex visual arithmetic operations, thereby broadening our comprehension of FROMAGe's functionality and potential applications.
+* Evaluating the impact of latent few-shot in-context learning abilities of large language models (LLMs) on visual arithmetic.
+By investigating Chain-of-Thought reasoning on a task and modality that these LLMs are not trained on, we present the in-context abilities from a unique viewpoint divergent from previous literature.
+Our research discloses how the model effectively generalizes from limited examples, markedly enhancing the efficiency and precision of visual arithmetic operations.
+* Demonstrating the influence of multimodal inputs on visual arithmetic.
+We furnish a deeper understanding of the interaction between different modalities in multimodal models, especially in tasks they are not trained on.
+The insights derived from this exploration bear significant implications for how multimodal models should be trained and utilized.

 ## This section needs a title